mjrlgue/obi11g/README.md

 The **Fusion Middleware** product category contains Oracle **Fusion Middleware (FMW)** which forms the core of Oracle's **Application Integration Architecture (AIA)**.

+### Application server name
+In previous versions of OBI, the default application server delivred with the product suite was **Oracle Container for Java (OC4J)**.
+However, with the release of OBI 11g, **Oracle WebLogic Server (WLS)** became the core application server.
+Previously, it was known as BEA WebLogic.